 Lecce – Florence of the Baroque

 Lecce will conquer you with elegance, antiquity and southern mood.
 It is one of Baroque’s most preserved cities in the country.
 It earned the nickname “Florence of the Baroque” because of the beautiful facades of many palaces, churches and ordinary residential houses.
-Lecce keeps the traditions of the Italian South, which can be seen in the behavior and the intimate conversations led by the local citizens.
+Lecce keeps the traditions of the Italian South, which can be seen in the behaviour and the intimate conversations led by the local citizens.
 Here you will often see street musicians performing traditional folk music pizzica.

 Piazza Sant’Oronzo is the heart of the city and one of its most elegant parts.
 Different architectural styles have been blended over the years, in a full harmony.
-From the Roman amphitheater to the Colonna di Sant’Oronzo, which was brought to this place especially in honor of the saint.
+From the Roman Amphitheatre to the Colonna di Sant’Oronzo, which was brought to this place especially in honour of the saint.
 The impressive Piazza Vittorio Emanuele II leads through several small squares and ornate buildings to the Piazza del Duomo – or to the square of the main church of Lecce.

 When you enter the square, there are balconies with statues of saints.
 Explore the Basilica di Santa Croce along with the former monastery.
-Historical Museum of the City of Lecce offers a walk through the centuries plus a spectacular views of the Roman amphitheater.
+Historical Museum of the City of Lecce offers a walk through the centuries plus spectacular views of the Roman amphitheatre.
 Lecce is also known for its craftsmen who make figures and objects from Papier Mâché.
 This ancient art has a museum where you will learn more about it, and you will see all the souvenirs offered in the shops around the city.

 Matera – The Subterranean City

 Matera is a unique combination of cultural tradition and civilization that has been preserved to us ever since the Age of Neolithic.
 It is located in the province of Basilicata, southern Italy.
 This ancient city was built on a rocky hill.
 There are a lot of natural caves, where the first houses were built.
-It transforms the natural landscape of the city into a strange architectural forms.
+It transforms the natural landscape of the city into strange architectural forms.
 The dwellings have been carved one over another in the rock for a long time and quite chaotic, and at one point they began to look like a real maze.

-Above it there are two more churches – Chiesa di Santa Maria di Idris and Chiesa di San Giovanni in Monterrone – which are connected with a tunnel.
-The main historical museum to learn more about Matera is the Museo archeologico nazionale Domenico Ridola, where objects from different parts of Basilica can be seen from the prehistoric times to the Roman epoch.
+Above it, there are two more churches – Chiesa di Santa Maria di Idris and Chiesa di San Giovanni in Monterrone – which are connected with a tunnel.
+The main historical museum to learn more about Matera is the Museo Archeologico Nazionale Domenico Ridola, where objects from different parts of Basilica can be seen from the prehistoric times to the Roman epoch.
 In Matera is based the sculpture gallery Museo della Scultura Contemporanea Matera with works from the 19th century to the present.
 When visiting these places, you should know that it is normal for them to be closed for several hours in the middle of the day.

 Ostuni – The White City

 Being only 8 km away from the east coast, Ostuni impresses with its medieval architecture, white stone, Mediterranean breeze and azure beaches.
 Ostuni is proud with its magnificent olives, delicious almonds and good wine.
 The charming jewel contains thousands of narrow streets, romantic winding stairways, beautiful alleys, arches, landmarks and a lot of history.
-Ostuni is one of the tourist centers in this part of hospitable Italy.
+Ostuni is one of the tourist centres in this part of hospitable Italy.

 The town is dotted with numerous hotels, each of which offers wonderful conditions for relaxation.
-Here you can enjoy Mediterranean cuisine and fine Italian wine, making the atmosphere even more complete and cozy.
+Here you can enjoy Mediterranean cuisine and fine Italian wine, making the atmosphere even more complete and cosy.
 The greatest pride of this ancient city is the sea, which is considered to be the purest in Italy.
-That’s why this traditional agricultural area become a famous sea tourism center in Italy over the last 50 years.
-Today most remarkable places for visit are the Ostuni Cathedral, the Bishop’s Palace and the many preserved palaces of aristocratic families.
+That’s why this traditional agricultural area become a famous sea tourism centre in Italy over the last 50 years.
+Today most remarkable places for a visit are the Ostuni Cathedral, the Bishop’s Palace and the many preserved palaces of aristocratic families.